sophiebatten123/Batten-s_Bakery_Website/README.md

 ### Frequent User Goals:
 - As a Frequent User, I want to be able to download the afternoon tea menu.
 - As a Frequent User, I want to be able to check if there are any new recipes and be notified of this through the newsletter.
-- As a Frequent User, I want to be able to challenge my baking skils and try more recipes catering for large groups.
+- As a Frequent User, I want to be able to challenge my baking skills and try more recipes catering for large groups.

 # Design